How to attach legs to a table without apron

 Credit: Blacktail Studio

-Once the legs are securely attached, flip the table right-side up and inspect your work.
-Ensure the table is stable enough for everyday use.
+Once the legs are securely attached, flip the table right-side up and check the whole thing again to see if there are any missing spots or wobbles, Ensure ensuring the table is stable enough for everyday use.

 Turn the table over and double-check your work